ESMValGroup/ESMValTool_Tutorial/CONTRIBUTING.md

 sudo dnf install rubygem-bundler ruby-devel
 ```

-Alternatively, there's an environment file available which can be installed in conda with:
+Alternatively, there is an environment file available which can be installed with:

 ```bash
 conda env create -f environment.yml -n esmvaltool_tutorial